Into the 400

 Honestly, this “film” should simply have been a YouTube video.
 That’s the level of quality.
 The one thing I did enjoy about the movie is that it was shot with what these guys had on hand, seemingly just cell phones and GoPro cameras.
 Nothing fancy here, and it shows.
 But in that way, it succeeds in being a more raw “boots on the ground” experience.
 But priced to rent for $3.99 on Amazon Prime at a runtime of only 63 minutes, this would be much better suited to a free YouTube channel than a “documentary” that needs to be paid for via a streaming service.

-Overall, this is a perfect documentary to illustrate how NOT to conduct Bigfoot research.
+Overall, Into the 400 is the perfect documentary to illustrate how NOT to conduct Bigfoot research.
 I hate to be so rough on these guys, but I mean, come on.
 There is not one shred of even halfway decent evidence to be found here.
 They allude to better videos, but one was seemingly “lost” while downloading, and the other – referred to as “the crawler video” – is repeatedly mentioned, but never shown or even explained.
 Amazing.
 The only other alleged Bigfoot footage here is the FLIR clip of a white dot that could be literally any other forest creature.
 Confirmation bias abounds, with the team finding random things in the woods and unquestioningly attributing them to Bigfoot activity, rather than just assuming nature is being nature.
 Occam’s Razor, or any form of rudimentary common sense, seems to be a completely foreign concept to these guys.
 Extraordinary claims require extraordinary evidence, and a fallen tree or a rock that moved slightly is not the least bit extraordinary.
 The only clear footprints they find are very clearly human, and the “big” Bigfoot prints they claim to find are compressions in grass, and not at all obvious or remotely usable as evidence.
 Honestly, until they highlighted the “track” they were looking at, I had no idea what they were even talking about.
 Once the highlighting is gone, you lose the track completely.
 It just doesn’t exist, except in their very Bigfoot-centric imaginations.
 Their research methods are amateur at best, and completely unreliable at worst.
 As an example, when they placed a pile of apples for the Bigfoot to find, they come back the next day and are uncertain if Bigfoot has taken any, because they never even bothered to count how many apples they originally laid out.
 But, you know, they’re pretty sure one is missing.
 And they’re pretty sure that Bigfoot took it.
 They also tied threads of string between trees, to see if a passing Bigfoot would snap the thread as it walked by, and half the time, they couldn’t even remember which trees they tied the strings to.
 Again, your data is useless if you don’t even know what your data is.

 Move along.
 Do not pay the $3.99 to rent this, as there is, quite literally, nothing to see here.